MagaliDrumare/AI_news_25.03/README.md

 ## 🚀  AI News

 # Will LLM be the powerfull brain of robots ?
--With OpenAI, Figure 01 can now have full conversations with people https://community.openai.com/t/openai-chatgpt-robot-figure-01/681733
+- With OpenAI, Figure 01 can now have full conversations with people https://community.openai.com/t/openai-chatgpt-robot-figure-01/681733
 - Hugging Face is launching an open source robotics project led by former Tesla scientist https://venturebeat.com/ai/hugging-face-is-launching-an-open-source-robotics-project-led-by-former-tesla-scientist/